fablabnk/CrateLight/README.md

 2. **Hardware Abstraction** - Same code works on strips, grids, different layouts
 3. **Clock Synchronization** - Built-in BPM and timing support
 4. **Modular Effects** - Each effect in its own file for easy discovery

-### Before vs After

-**Before (Modular_circuit_code):**
-- ❌ Code scattered across multiple files
-- ❌ `combine.py` script needed to merge files
-- ❌ Hard to reuse in other projects
-- ❌ No systematic effect creation
-- ❌ No clock synchronization

-**After (lib/cratelight):**
-- ✅ Clean library structure
-- ✅ Import and use in any project
-- ✅ Effect base class for consistency
-- ✅ Clock synchronization built-in
-- ✅ Easy for contributors to add effects
-- ✅ Reusable utilities
-- ✅ Examples and templates provided

 ### Usage Across Projects